 Shower Curtain, Garbage Pail, Rug, Bath Towels, Soap, Shampoo, Toothpaste, Toothbrush

 Twin Sheet Set, Comforter, Pillow, Bed (approx. $45-50 when purchased with a Columbus House case manager)

 Dish Rack, Dish Towels, Pot Holders, Dish Soap, Paper Towels, Plastic Cups, Plates, Pots/Pans, Cooking Utensils, Flatware, Can Opener, Garbage Pail

 For more information or questions, please contact Sheree at (203) 401-4400, ext.
 138

 You can also CLICK HERE to Fund a Kit online!

-* Funds received through the Welcome Kit Initiative will be used for the above referenced items as well as for other costs that may be related to a client settling in to a home of their own including but not limited to: moving costs, delivery & storage fees, furniture, clothing, sundries, and other basic-need items as deemed necessary by Columbus House case managers based on each client’s unique situation.
+* Funds received through the Welcome Kit appeal will be used for the above referenced items as well as for other costs that may be related to a client settling into a home of their own including but not limited to: moving costs, delivery & storage fees, furniture, clothing, sundries, and other basic-need items as deemed necessary by Columbus House case managers based on each client’s unique situation.